 - 2 dashes Angostura bitters

-Add all the ingredients to a mixing glass and fill with ice.
+Add all the ingredients to a mixing glass and with ice and stir until well-chilled.